arturmpinho/coffeeinsider/README.md

 #### **User Stories and Requirements** ####

-* Access easily my target page depending on the subject being dicussed with my business relationship.
+* Access easily my target page depending on the subject being discussed with my business relationship.
 * Easily find the company's contacts.
 * Easily find the company's social networks.
 * Easy navigation.

 ##### **UX** #####
-When user lands on the website, the attention is immeadiately brought to the padlock.
+When user lands on the website, the attention is immediately brought to the padlock.

-The functionaility of the padlock gives the feeling to the user that he/she is in control.
+The functionality of the padlock gives the feeling to the user that he/she is in control.

 Also, the user can easily reach any given page on max two clicks, maximizing the UX.